 Another survey of parents of toddlers (ages 1-3) revealed that “nearly 9 in 10 parents across the board feel judged (90% moms and 85% dads), and almost half say they feel judged all the time or nearly all the time (46% moms; 45% dads).”

-Your lively kids – in unfamiliar places, without their usual toys – often reflect the stress all around them, which can mean they get loud, obnoxious, and argumentative.
-The icy stares or sidelong glances from relatives — especially your parents — can communicate, “That is soooo disrespectful, and clearly needs some firm discipline.”
+Your lively kids (in unfamiliar places, with disrupted sleep, lots of sugar and cousins, and without their usual toys) often reflect the stress all around them as well as offload their own stress!
+That means they may get loud, obnoxious, and argumentative.
+The icy stares or sidelong glances from relatives, especially your parents, can communicate, “That is soooo disrespectful and clearly needs some firm discipline.”

-You may even get some direct comments like, “Aren’t you going to deal with that?” or, “You really shouldn’t tolerate that disrespect!”
+You may even receive direct comments like, “Aren’t you going to deal with that?” or, “You really shouldn’t tolerate that disrespect!”

 So what can you do?

 How to get ready for unsolicited parenting advice

 You know best what your kids need – so set boundaries clearly ahead of time about activities and length of stay.
 Know that however you decide to parent needs to be with conviction that this is how God is calling you to parent.